The Ohme ePod is the newest release from Ohme – the socketed sibling to the Ohme Home Pro.

 Download the free Ohme App and access a range of smart features such as charge scheduling, charge history and live charge data.

 Connect your electricity tariff with your Ohme, and your ePod will automatically start charging when electricity is at its cheapest.
+In fact, Ohme chargers can integrate with all energy tariffs, including Intelligent Octopus.

 The Ohme ePod has a built-in earthing arrangement, which means an Earth Rod (sometimes named Earth Spike) is not needed, creating a more aesthetically pleasing charger.